Siraitia grosvenorii: Traditional processing

-Luo han guo is harvested in the form of a round, green fruit, which becomes brown on drying.
-It is rarely used in its fresh form, as it is hard to store when fresh.

-Thus, the fruits are usually dried before further use and are sold in this fashion in Chinese herbal shops.
-The fruits are dried slowly in ovens, preserving them and removing most of the unwanted aromas.
-However, this technique also leads to the formation of several bitter and astringent flavors.
-This limits the use of the dried fruits and extracts to the preparation of diluted tea, soup, and as a sweetener for products that would usually have sugar or honey added to them.
+Harvested luohan fruit are green, which is kept to dry until it browns for a longer shelf life; the brown dried fruit is the usual sold in Chinese herbal shops.
+The fruits can be dried slowly in ovens, preserving them and removing most of the unwanted aromas.
+However, this technique also leads to formation of several bitter and astringent flavors. limiting its use and extracts to the preparation of diluted tea, soup, and as a sweetener for products that would usually have sugar or honey added to them.

 Commercial manufacturing

 The process for the manufacture of a useful sweetener from luo han guo was patented in 1995 by Procter & Gamble.
-The patent states that luo han guo has many interfering flavors, which render it useless for general applications, and describes a process to remove them.
-The offending compounds are sulfur-containing volatile substances such as hydrogen disulfide, methional, methionol, dimethylsulfide, and methylmercaptan, which are formed from amino acids that contain sulfur, such as methionine, S-methylmethionine, cystine, and cysteine.
+The patent states that luo han fruit has many interfering flavors caused by sulfurous volatile substances such as hydrogen disulfide, methional, methionol, dimethylsulfide, and methylmercaptan, which are formed from amino acids that contain sulfur, such as methionine, S-methylmethionine, cystine, and cysteine; those which render it useless for general applications.
+This patent describes a process to remove them.